Yulanyandrea/Engineering-Skills-Assessment/Refactoring.md

     }
   }
 ```
 This code has less code lines and it is much easier to understand because it use basic concepts of Javascript.
-People only need to understand how crypto works with Express and what functions or modules, properties use.
+People only need to understand how crypto works with Express and what functions,modules, or properties use.